MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/deployment-new-outlook.md

 ### System and app requirements

+> [!NOTE]
+> New Outlook for Windows is not supported on Windows Server 2016 and Windows Server 2019.

 Requirement | Version
 ------------|-------
 Windows | Windows 10 Version 1809 (Build 17763) or higher.
 The new Outlook for Windows will be pre-installed on new Windows devices and devices running Windows 11 version 23H2.